Fresh produce is often hardest hit with crops of fruit, vegetables, wheat and other grains wiped out.

 MEAT & OTHER PROTEINS

 - Canned legumes/lentils.
 Great to make Mexican feasts or eat as salad.
 Chickpeas, kidney beans, mixed beans, cannellini – the range remaining will vary, but these are all pre-cooked so you can either eat them rinsed straight from the can or reheated in a meal.
 Baked beans make a good meal as do cans of chilli beans

 - Eggs.
 Fantastic if you can get hold of them.

 - Dried beans and legumes.
-You need a lot more time, water and a cooking source to take advantage of dried beans and legumes but they go a long, long way if you have a hoard of hungry mouths to feed.
+You need a lot more time, clean water and a cooking source to take advantage of dried beans and legumes but they go a long, long way if you have a hoard of hungry mouths to feed.

 - Canned fish and seafood.
-Salmon, sardines, tuna, prawns, crab, herrings…you might be surprised to see what is left on the shelves to experiment with.
+Salmon, sardines, tuna, prawns, crab, herrings … you might be surprised to see what is left on the shelves to experiment with.
 Combine with instant spuds and rehydrated onion and mushrooms for a great patty.
 Toss through pasta with tomato paste and UHT cream or evaporated milk.

 - Canned chicken.
 A relatively newcomer on supermarket shelves, but canned chicken is versatile if you can get it.
 Use as a sandwich filler, pizza topper or noodle-tosser.

 - Canned meats.
 These tend to be much saltier and fattier but sometimes there is no choice.
 They come in larger can sizes.
 Unless you have a lot of people to feed and can use the can up straight away, these need to be kept on ice or in the fridge once opened.